The Night With… 2021 Call for Scores for Emerging Composers

 From the initial submissions up to five works will be chosen for a workshop with Emma Lloyd.
 The workshop will be held online.
 Fewer may be selected at the discretion of the judges.
 One of the five works will be chosen to feature in The Night With… concerts and may be recorded for release on The Night With… Live Vol. Two (you can listen to The Night With… Live Vol. One here).
 This call for scores is as much about finding and developing interesting new music and composers as finding a new work that will fit within the programme.

-Scores will be assessed entirely anonymously and The Night With…, as an inclusive organisation based in Scotland, particularly welcomes applications from emerging female and non-binary composers.
+Scores will be assessed entirely anonymously and The Night With…, as an inclusive organisation based in Scotland, particularly welcomes applications from emerging composers of marginalised gender identity.

 All scores must be submitted under a pseudonym.
 Any scores with identifying marks will be discarded.